kgorman/ASP_examples_repository/60_seconds_to_connector/README.md

 Atlas Administrative API.

 ## Prerequisites
-1. The Atlas CLI installed.
+1. The Atlas CLI version 1.12 or above installed.
 [Install docs are here](https://www.mongodb.com/docs/atlas/api/atlas-admin-api/).
 You may already have it installed, you can test by running `atlas help` on the command line.
 2. The mongosh utility version 2.0 or above installed.
 [Install docs are here](https://www.mongodb.com/docs/mongodb-shell/install/).
 3. git and GitHub.
 The ability to clone from github.